Angel Oak: History

 Development is beginning to encroach on the site of Angel Oak.
 In 2012, plans to build a 500-unit apartment complex that would be 160 yd from Angel Oak were challenged in court by a group called Save the Angel Oak and the Coastal Conservation League; their concerns included the construction's effect on available groundwater and nutrients.
 By December 2013, the Lowcountry Land Trust, celebrated "the preservation of 17 acres adjacent to the majestic tree."
 The 17 acres adjacent to the Angel Oak were purchased by Lowcountry Land Trust, protecting the area from development.

 The Angel Oak tree is featured prominently in the romance novel Where the Fireflies Dream by Emily Nelson.

 Angel Oak was the focal point of an Allstate television ad in September 2018 saluting the strength of the Carolinas following the devastation of Hurricane Florence.

+In October of 2018, an acorn fell from the tree.
+The acorn was germinated and placed in a pot under the main tree's large branches.
+It was given the name "Baby Angel".